 - Search engine crawlers that cannot interpret graphic content -user agents such as, Googlebot and Bingbot can’t “see” and “read” images, so they use the text from the alt tag, to “understand” what the image is about.

-In a video from 2007, Matt Cutts essay on if you were allowed one wish that would come true what would it be and why. that Google mainly focus on alt text when trying to understand what an image is about.
+In a video from 2007, Matt Cutts explains that Google mainly focuses on alt text when trying to understand what an image is about.
 Google also said that:

-providing useful, accurate information in your ALT attributes can make your photos and pictures more discoverable on the web.poorly written high school essays.
+providing useful, accurate information in your ALT attributes can make your photos and pictures more discoverable on the web.

 Therefore, when used properly, the alt tag text helps search engines to collect more information about your web page’s main topic and keywords.
 You can see it as an opportunity to increase the relevancy of the webpage for its targeted keywords.

-How to write SEO optimized Image Alt tag texts
+How to write SEO optimized Image Alt tags

-Now, when you know why alt tags are important for SEO, here’s my advice on how to write a good image alt text:
+Now, when you know why alt tags are important for SEO, here’s a piece of advice on how to write a good image alt text:

-- Length: I suggest to limit it to 10 – 15 words, because if the alt text is too long, it won’t look good to users who have disabled images.
+- Length: I suggest limiting it to 10 – 15 words because if the alt text is too long, it won’t look good to users who have disabled images.

 - You also have the choice between writing an entire sentence or just a descriptive, keyword-rich text.

-Why the absence of image Alt text is an SEO mistake
+Why the absence of image Alt tags is an SEO mistake

-In the beginning I said that that not including an “alt tag” to your image is a big SEO mistake.
+In the beginning, I said that not including an “alt tag” to your image is a big SEO mistake.

 I consider it a mistake, because, if you don’t use image alt

-- You’ve missed to provide search engines with information about your image;
+- You’ve missed providing search engines with information about your image;

 - You’ve missed a keyword opportunity;